PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 <figure markdown>
 ![Padlet with column for each of 3 presentations.
 Anonymous questions are added for each one.
 There are no replies in the Padlet.](images/padlet-qa-synchronous.png)
-<figcaption>Example: Padlet used to elicit questions to review in live session</figcaption>
+<figcaption>Example: Column Padlet for questions to review in live session</figcaption>
 </figure>

 ???
 Abstract "Alternative tool: Menti Q&A (synchronous collection)"